rosflight/rosflight_firmware/docs/developer-guide/debugging.md

-# Using an In-Circuit Debugger with a Naze32 (and variants)
+# Using an In-Circuit Debugger

 Debugging a Naze32 is easiest with an ST-Link V2.
 You can find these on Amazon and other websites.
 The following guide will get you up and running with QtCreator or Visual Studio Code and the in-circuit debugger.